Protein Cheesecake

 • Use non-fat cream cheese instead of full fat

-To decrease the fat:
+To decrease fat:

-• Make a crustless cheesecake
+• Go crustless

 • Use non-fat cream cheese

-• Use full fat cream cheese
+• Use full-fat cream cheese

 About the Author